Transitive and Intransitive Verbs

 ヤンさんに中国語の通訳を頼みました。

-/yan-san ni chuugokugo no tsuuyaku o tanomimashita/
+/yan-san ni chuugokugo no tsuuyaku o tanomimashita./

 I asked Mr. Yang to do the interpretation of Chinese for me.